Gethe/wow-ui-source/README.markdown

       * The achievement "Battle for Gilneas All-Star" now requires a single flag assault and flag defense in a battle, down from 2.

+  * Achievements Bug Fixes

+    * The guild achievements for earning exalted reputation with factions (Ambassador, Diplomacy, and United Nations) have been fixed to now correctly count cumulative guild members with exalted factions.
+Previously, these achievements would only count exalted factions on one guild member.

+    * The guild rated Battleground title achievements should now properly be awarded.

 **[Classes: General][25]**

   * All non-damaging interrupts off the global cooldown will now always hit the target.
-This includes Pummel, Shield Bash, Kick, Mind Freeze, Rebuke, Skull Bash, Counterspell, Wind Shear, Solar Beam, Silencing Shot, and related player pet abilities.
+This includes Pummel, Kick, Mind Freeze, Rebuke, Skull Bash, Counterspell, Wind Shear, Solar Beam, Silencing Shot, and related player pet abilities.

   * Several persistent ground effects now display different visuals for hostile and friendly players.
 The following spells have the same visual